skrey/yellow-extensions/source/parsedown/README.md

 Using shortcuts:

-    [gallery photo.*jpg zoom] = adding an image gallery with popup [slider photo.*jpg loop]  = adding an image gallery with slider [youtube fhs55HEl-Gc]     = embedding a video
+    [image photo.jpg Example] = adding an image [gallery photo.*jpg zoom] = adding an image gallery with popup [slider photo.*jpg loop]  = adding an image gallery with slider [youtube fhs55HEl-Gc]     = embedding a video
+    [toc]                     = making a table of contents

-    Shortcuts require extensions to work.
+    Shortcuts require additional extensions to work.

 ## Settings